Nix-wie-weg/ruby-style-guide/README.md

     # good - signals a RuntimeError by default
     fail 'message'
     ```

-* Prefer supplying an exception class and a message as two separate
-  arguments to `fail/raise`, instead of an exception instance.

-    ```Ruby
-    # bad
-    fail SomeException.new('message')
-    # Note that there is no way to do `fail SomeException.new('message'), backtrace`.

-    # good
-    fail SomeException, 'message'
-    # Consistent with `fail SomeException, 'message', backtrace`.
-    ```

 * Never return from an `ensure` block.
 If you explicitly return from a